obniz/obniz/src/parts/DistanceSensor/HC-SR04/README.md

 ## measure(callback(distance))

 The distance is measured and the callback function is called when the measurement is complete.\
-default return unit is "mm", which can be changed to inch by calling .unit() function.\
+Default return unit is "mm", which can be changed to inch by calling .unit() function.\
 If the reflected ultrasonic wave is not received, undefined is returned.

 ```javascript